kagof/trello-link-github-action/README.md

 ### Commits, Pull Requests, and Issues

-When opening commits, put your marker and ticket short number anywhere in the commit message.
+When opening commits, put your tag anywhere in the commit message.
 When opening pull requests or issues, place it anywhere in your title or body.

 As long as there is a word break, your tag will be picked up.
 If your marker is a special character, the word break is not necessary.
 Multiple tags are allowed.
+Tags can use the card `id`, `idShort`, or `shortLink`.

 For Example, if your marker is `TRELLO-`:

 #### Valid

 * `TRELLO-19 fixes that problem`
-* `TRELLO-19: fixes that pidroblem`
+* `TRELLO-19: fixes that problem`
 * `TRELLO-1234567890abcdefg1234567 using the card ID`
 * `TRELLO-AbcDeFga using the card shortLink`
 * `fixes TRELLO-19 and TRELLO-18`